Mikma03/Spark-databricks/my-notes/spark-intro.md

 ## Driver and Executor i Spark

+Spark driver

+As the part of the Spark application responsible for instantiating a SparkSession, the Spark driver has multiple roles: it communicates with the cluster manager; it requests resources (CPU, memory, etc.) from the cluster manager for Spark’s executors (JVMs); and it transforms all the Spark operations into DAG computations, schedules them, and distributes their execution as tasks across the Spark executors.
+Once the resources are allocated, it communicates directly with the executors.

 Architecture of Spark App
 - https://spark.apache.org/docs/latest/cluster-overview.html#components

 Driver is responsible for program flow.
 Executor is responsible for executing task.
 For example when we want load data from S3 location then Executor will load data and Driver instruct that operation.

 So driver telling what to do and when; executor will execute tasks.

+Cluster manager

+The cluster manager is responsible for managing and allocating resources for the cluster of nodes on which your Spark application runs.
+Currently, Spark supports four cluster managers: the built-in standalone cluster manager, Apache Hadoop YARN, Apache Mesos, and Kubernetes.

+Spark executor

+A Spark executor runs on each worker node in the cluster.
+The executors communicate with the driver program and are responsible for executing tasks on the workers.
+In most deployments modes, only a single executor runs per node.

 ## What is a Directed Acyclic Graph (DAG)?